microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 #### PR triggers
 Whenever a PR is raised on the repository, you can choose to trigger your pipeline using PR triggers.
-PR triggers are not enabled by defaut.
+PR triggers are not enabled by default.
 You can enable PR triggers on the repository by defining `pr` trigger on the `repository` resource.

 #### Scenarios